Loading...

 Employee Information

-This section identifies the employee and the manager responsible for reviewing the request.
+This section identifies who is requesting the time off and which manager or location should review the request.

 • Employee Name (required)